3dem/relion/README.md

 but the outlines to clone and install relion for typical use are made easy through [cmake](https://en.wikipedia.org/wiki/CMake).

-On ubuntu machines, installing cmake is as easy as
+On ubuntu machines, installing cmake, the compiler, and additional dependencies (mpi, fftw) is as easy as:

 ```
 sudo apt install cmake build-essential mpi-default-bin mpi-default-dev libfftw3-dev